hoshikawa2/OBMA-github/README.md

     4. Select Configuration and Node Manager
     5. Put "obma.oracle.com" in the Listen Address
     6. Save the configuration and Apply the update

+    PS: You can modify config.xml in MACHINE tag.
+The config.xml in this project is already modified for this purpose

 ![obma-machine-listen-address.png](https://github.com/hoshikawa2/repo-image/blob/master/obma-machine-listen-address.png?raw=true)